Supporting those living with Parkinson’s at home

-Parkinson’s disease affects certain nerve cells in the brain, specifically those that monitor a chemical called dopamine, which controls movement.
-When the cells break down and patients are no longer receiving an adequate level of dopamine, they can find it difficult to move as they would wish to.
+What is Parkinson’s disease?
+Parkinson’s disease affects certain nerve cells in the brain – specifically those that monitor a chemical called dopamine, which controls movement.
+When cells break down and those living with Parkinson’s disease are no longer receiving an adequate level of dopamine, they can find it difficult to move as much as they would wish to.

-Involuntary shaking, often experienced in the hands, is the most common identifier.
+Tremors – Involuntary shaking, often experienced in the hands, is the most common identifier of Parkinson’s disease.
 Resting tremors are very typical of Parkinson’s – these occur when the body is relaxed.

-As well as making it difficult to move fluidly, rigidity and inflexibility in the muscles can also lead to pain and cramps in Parkinson’s patients.
+Stiff muscles – As well as making it difficult to move fluidly, rigidity and inflexibility in the muscles can also lead to pain and cramps for those living with Parkinson’s disease.

-Parkinson’s sufferers are often unsteady on their feet.
+Problems with balance, mobility and walking – Those living with Parkinson’s disease are often unsteady on their feet.
 This can sometimes lead to accidents or injury through falling.

 - Loss of smell